Coalitional Permutation Manipulations in the Gale-Shapley Algorithm: -Pareto-optimal Strategy Profiles

 Notice that at each iteration, the algorithm has multiple principle sets to select from.
-To prove our characterization result in Theorem \ref{theo:FindAllPareto}, we show that for each possible Pareto-optimal matching $\mu$, there exists a way to select the principle sets to eliminate in each iteration such that the induced matching from the output of Algorithm \ref{algorithm} is $\mu$ (see Appendix \ref{app:findall} for details).
+To prove our characterization result in Theorem \ref{theo:FindAllPareto}, we have already shown that for each $S_L$-Pareto-optimal matching $\mu$, there exists a way to select the principle sets to eliminate in each iteration such that the induced matching from the output of Algorithm \ref{algorithm} is $\mu$.